 Google: Betting on SMS 2.0 for messaging

-Google hasn't done so well with its messaging strategy.
-Although Facebook and Apple have created messaging platforms that have become essential for users and businesses alike, Google has developed a number of apps (Buzz, Wave, Allo, ) that have not performed as expected.
+Google has not done so well with its messaging strategy.
+Although Facebook and Apple have created messaging platforms that have become essential to both users and businesses, Google has developed a number of applications (Buzz, Wave, Allo, Hangouts) that have not performed as well as expected.

 Recently, however, the company seems to have made a different decision: Go to RC.